PostHog/posthog.com/contents/blog/new-pricing.md

 * You can now use PostHog's product and web analytics for up to 80% less, making us cheaper than any popular competitive product.

-* This is possible because we've introduced a new event processing option that enables you to capture events without person information.
+* This is possible because we've introduced a new event processing option that enables you to capture events without person data, what we call _person profiles_.

-* Events _without_ person information cost less for us to ingest and query.
-We're passing this saving onto you by introducing cheaper base event pricing and a new "Person profiles" add-on.
+* Events _without_ person profiles cost less for us to ingest and query.
+We're passing this saving onto you by introducing cheaper base event pricing and a new person profiles event option, which is charged separately.

 * Events with person profiles enabled cost the same as our old event pricing.
-Existing customers will see a new line item labelled "Person profiles" on their invoice.
-Your price has not gone up.
+Existing customers will see a new line item labeled "Person profiles" on their invoice, but pricing has not gone up.

-* You decide when you do or don't include person information on an event.
+* You decide when you capture person profile on an event.
+By default, events are captured with person profiles, but you can change this with a configuration option.

 ## How much cheaper are the new base events?